eklitzke/jump/README.md

 corrupt your jump database than autojump, but as always the principle of *caveat emptor* applies.

+Features:

+ * Small and fast, written in Go
+ * Binary database format (proven to be 666% faster than text databases)
+ * Bloat free (i.e. missing all of the features you probably need)

 ## Installation

 If you use Bash and want to try out my code, you can set it up like this: